 Use WAV any time the audio still has work to do:

-• Sending stems or files to another engineer: WAV every time, so they receive the full-quality audio.
+- Sending stems or files to another engineer: when you bounce stems, export them as WAV every time, so the other engineer receives the full-quality audio.

 Because WAV is lossless, you can convert it to any other format later.
 You can always make an MP3 from a WAV, but you can never recover a true WAV from an MP3.